AadeshNavgire/learning/README.md

 [Linear regression](#linear-regression)

+### Linear Regression
-Linear regression: Is used to predict a continuous target variable based on a linear relationship between the target variable and one or more predictor variables.
+Is used to predict a continuous target variable based on a linear relationship between the target variable and one or more predictor variables.

-Aim is to find the best-fitting string line or hyperplan that minimize the difference between the predicted values and the actual value.
+The main aim is to find the best‑fitting straight line (or hyperplane) that minimizes the difference between the predicted values and the actual values.
+Working:

+Data Representation:
+Each data point (for example, a house) is represented in a 2D space, where the size is on the x‑axis and the price is on the y‑axis.

+Finding the Regression Line:
+The algorithm determines the line that minimizes the sum of squared errors, commonly using the least squares method.

+Equation of the Line:
+Price=m×Size+c\text{Price} = m \times \text{Size} + cPrice=m×Size+c
+where m is the slope and c is the intercept.

+Prediction:
+Once the line is learned, it can be used to predict the price of a new house based on its size.

+Advantages:

+Simple and easy to understand
+Interpretable: The coefficients explain the relationship between variables.
+Computationally efficient: Training and prediction are fast.

+Limitations:

+Assumes linearity: Not suitable for non‑linear relationships.
+Sensitive to outliers: Extreme values can significantly affect the regression line.